infrahq/infra/docs/okta.md

 ```
 $ infra users ls
-EMAIL              	  PROVIDERS	  CREATED               ROLE
+EMAIL              	  SOURCES	  CREATED               ADMIN
-jeff@example.com  	  okta    	  About a minute ago   infra.owner
+jeff@example.com  	  okta    	  About a minute ago
-michael@example.com*	  okta    	  About a minute ago	  infra.member
+michael@example.com*  okta    	  About a minute ago
-elon@example.com   	  okta    	  About a minute ago	  infra.member
+elon@example.com   	  okta    	  About a minute ago
-tom@example.com    	  okta    	  About a minute ago	  infra.member
+tom@example.com    	  okta    	  About a minute ago
-mark@example.com   	  okta    	  About a minute ago   infra.member
+mark@example.com   	  okta    	  About a minute ago
+admin@example.com     infra       5 minutes ago         x
 ```

 ### Log in with Okta

 ```
 $ infra login <INFRA_REGISTRY_EXTERNAL_IP>
 ?
-Choose a login provider  [Use arrows to move, type to filter]
+Choose a login method  [Use arrows to move, type to filter]
 > Okta [example.okta.com]
 ✔ Logging in with Okta... success
 ✔ Logged in...